Crystal Palace National Sports Centre: Climbing

+Established in 1991, climbing is hosted at the sports centre.
+The current climbing wall was built in 2010 and offers indoor bouldering and roped climbing.
+It was closed from March 2019 to March 2025 due to the COVID-19 pandemic and resultant organisational difficulties.

 Crystal Palace Sports Arena

-Crystal Palace Sports Arena was a proposed football stadium to be built in Crystal Palace Park, to replace Selhurst Park as the home stadium of Crystal Palace Football Club.
+Crystal Palace Sports Arena was a proposed football stadium to be built in Crystal Palace Park, to replace Selhurst Park as the home ground of Crystal Palace Football Club.
 It was announced in January 2011, as a redevelopment of the current Crystal Palace National Sports Centre, and was planned to be ready for the 2015–16 football season.
-Crystal Palace F.C. submitted plans to rebuild the stadium as a 40,000 seater football stadium without a running track, but with a new indoor aquatic and sports centre as part of the complex.
+The club submitted plans to rebuild the stadium as a 40,000 seater football stadium without a running track, but with a new indoor aquatic and sports centre as part of the complex.
 A London Tramlink extension to the area was proposed to coincide with the completion of the stadium.

-However by 2013, the club had abandoned those plans to instead concentrate on redeveloping their existing home.
+However, by 2013, the club had abandoned those plans to instead concentrate on redeveloping their existing home.

 On 19 April 2018, Palace were given approval by Croydon Council to expand Selhurst Park to a 34,000 capacity.